Box 3 Tax and Investing

 The future of Box 3: real-return system from 2028

 The deemed return system is being phased out.
-The replacement is called the werkelijk rendement stelsel — a tax on actual returns.
+The replacement — the werkelijk rendement stelsel — passed the Tweede Kamer in February 2026 and is awaiting the Eerste Kamer.

 - Tax rate: 36% on deemed income